umasubra/ExcelJsDocumentation/resources/tablecollection.md

 ### getItemAt(index: number)

-Get table object properties based on its position in the items[] array.
+Gets the table based on its position in the items[] array.

 #### Syntax
 ```js